mc4924/oxnp_test/README.md

 There are two bash test scripts:

+`test/test2.sh`

-`test/test2.sh` runs one generator and one reader.
+runs one generator and one reader.
 After that it runs **verify_results**.
 If succesfull, it would print the message:
 ```
    Verification succesful
 ```

+`test/test3.sh`

-`test/test3.sh` runs generator two readers and transformer as explained above.
+runs the generator, two readers and a transformer as explained above.
-After that it runs **verify_results** twice on the two sets of files If succesfull, it would print two messages:
+After that, it runs **verify_results** twice on the two sets of files.

+If successful, it would print two messages:

 ```
    Verification succesful